Chapter 7: Game Night Rules Part Two

 GM

 Oh, you do, you dirty dog.
-So go ahead and roll, but remember, if successful, it takes one full turn to complete the detection spell.
+Hitting the situation with your highest detection spell.
+So go ahead and roll, but remember, if successful, it takes one full round to complete.
+Plus, you may be helpless, stuck in a cooldown round to recover your magic.

 GM

 Okay, group decision time.
 You have two choices you can make.
 Listen carefully: you can sit out a round and wait for Malvic’s spell to finish, or you can go with your individual turns.
-Cull, Sin, and Vaughn must be unanimous to forego your turns.
+Cull, Sin, and Vaughn must vote unanimously to forego your turns.
 Malvic, you can’t influence the group.
 You are too busy manifesting your spell.
 You have ninety seconds.
 Go.

 The countdown appeared across our decks.
 Surprisingly, my party members immediately began bickering.
 They even moved from the table to talk out of earshot.